 - like other objects, trajectories can be analyzed with distance based data mining (z.B.
-OPTICs) and corresponding distance measures (LCSS). - but resulting patterns consist of globally similar trajectories. - many interesting trajectory patterns rest on a relative small part of the trajectory. - interesting patterns usually have spatial constraints.

-=> special pattern search methods for trajectories
+OPTICs) and corresponding distance measures (LCSS). - but resulting patterns consist of globally similar trajectories - many interesting trajectory patterns are based on small parts of trajectories - interesting patterns usually have spatial constraints - => special pattern search methods for trajectories